-Chemical plant turnaround is a regular plant facilities maintenance where many kinds of works are done within a predetermined time frame and involves many workers with various skill and experience level.
+Chemical plant turnaround is a regular plant facilities maintenance where many kinds of works are done within a predetermined time frame and involves many workers with various skills and experience levels.

-Besides that, various chemical exposures may reach at their peak level during the turnaround.
+Besides that, various chemical exposures may reach their peak level during the turnaround.

-It is because almost all equipment, which contain many kinds of hazardous chemicals, are opened for inspection, cleaning or repair.
+It is because almost all equipment, which contains many kinds of hazardous chemicals, is opened for inspection, cleaning, or repair.

-Because of these conditions, it is right to say that plant turnaround is one of the dangerous condition in the chemical plant life-cycle.
+Because of these conditions, it is right to say that plant turnaround is one of the dangerous conditions in the chemical plant life cycle.

-Managing plant turnaround requires a perfect planning, execution and also control in order to reach the targets; quality, cost, schedule and safety.
+Managing plant turnaround requires perfect planning, execution, and also control in order to reach the targets; quality, cost, schedule, and safety.

 Here is why I mention if it is not properly managed, the following accident may happen during plant turnaround:

 Remember the famous proverb about the importance of planning, “Fail to make a preparation is to plan for a failure”.